bennettpe/fullstack-frameworks-django-website/README.md

 This is the milestone project that I have created for the **“Full Stack Frameworks with Django”** module, which is part of  “Full Stack Web Development Course” offered by Code Institute.

 ## Project Brief
-This project will be built using knowledge which have been learnt within the Full Stack Frameworks with Django module and the other previous eight modules.
+This project will be built using knowledge which has been learnt within the "Full Stack Frameworks with Django module" and the other eight previous modules.

 For project brief see [Project Brief documentation](static/wireframe/My_Full_Stack_Frameworks_with_Django_Project_Brief.pdf) <br>